 2.9 Suspension of Supplies due to matters beyond the Company’s Control

-a) The Company shall take all reasonable steps to ensure continuation of supplies of the Titles to the Customer in accordance with ISSA and these Terms and Conditions.
-However, if the Company is either prevented, delayed and/or hindered from supplying any Title(s) to the Customer, or otherwise carrying out its obligations, by reason of any action or inaction by a Publisher or distributor, or any circumstances beyond the Company's reasonable control including (but not limited to) strikes, lock-outs, labour disputes of any kind, industrial action of any nature whatsoever (whether any of the foregoing relate to the Company's employees, agents, contractors or others), fire, floods, storms, acts of God, delays or cancellations on the rail network, traffic accidents, serious traffic congestion, any shortage of paper, ink or fuel supply (or the supply of any other essential materials or services) or compliance with any law, governmental or regulatory order, rule, regulation, undertaking or direction (each being “an event of force majeure”), the Company's ongoing obligations under these Terms and Conditions will remain in effect but will be temporarily suspended without liability for so long as an event of force majeure shall continue.
+a) The Company shall take all reasonable steps to ensure delivery of supplies of the Titles to the Customer in accordance with these Conditions.
+However, if the Company is either prevented, delayed and/or hindered from supplying any Title(s) to the Customer, or otherwise carrying out its obligations, by reason of any action or inaction by a Publisher or distributor, or any circumstances beyond the Company’s reasonable control including (but not limited to) acts of God, seizure under legal process, riots, civil commotion or unrest, demonstrations, strikes or lock-outs (general or partial stoppage), any consequence of war, terrorism and kindred risks, labour disputes of any kind, industrial action of any nature whatsoever (whether any of the foregoing relate to the Company’s employees, agents, contractors or others), fire, floods, storms, delays or cancellations on the rail network, traffic accidents, serious traffic congestion, any shortage of paper, ink or fuel supply (or the supply of any other essential materials or services) or compliance with any law, governmental or regulatory order, rule, regulation, undertaking or direction (each being “an event of force majeure”), the Company’s ongoing obligations under these Conditions will remain in effect but will be temporarily suspended without liability to the Customer for so long as an event of force majeure shall continue.
 In addition, the Company reserves the right, without liability subject to ISSA, to defer the date and time of delivery of the Titles and/or to reduce the volume of the Titles ordered by the Customer or ultimately to cancel the supplies of the Title(s) ordered by or to be supplied to the Customer if it is prevented from or delayed in the carrying on of its business due to an event of force majeure.

 b) In the event of an actual or proposed permanent cessation of supplies of any Title(s) to the Company for any reason, the Company may terminate supplies of that Title to the Customer without liability by giving the Customer notice in writing, provided that such notice does not take effect prior to the date when the Publisher ceases to supply that Title to the Company.